rodrigoelp/little-stories/Unlikely adventures/16-Chapter-16.md

 *"... seven gems for bread nobody wanted to eat.
 What a rip off!
 What a rip off!"* - lamented Amir shaking his head.

-Hannah ignored him.
+Hannah tried to ignore him in an attempt to remain civil.
+She couldn't understand why Amir's flippant personality was irritating her this much; she thought it was best to walk ahead of the boys.

-The gate closed behind them, the glowing stars slowly faded away leaving the glassy shape behind.

-*"I guess, the maze is one-way only, huh?"* - remarked Hannah.
+Sam turned around just in time to watch the gate closing behind them, the glowing stars slowly faded away leaving the glassy shape behind.
+His thoughts were brought back to their current reality with Hannah's comment a few steps away - *"I guess, the maze is one-way only, huh?"*

 The children's eyes inspected their new environment.